• Apple News

 The Laurel, Miss., native said she worried about the future implications of the TPUSA event on incoming students, whom she said may feel discouraged from attending the university in fear of not finding their community.

-First-year journalism graduate student Lauren Height also testified, stating that she was disappointed in how the university handled the firing and that she stopped continuing her second master’s degree at the university following Stokes’ firing.
+First-year journalism graduate student Lauren Hite also testified, stating that she was disappointed in how the university handled the firing and that she stopped continuing her second master’s degree at the university following Stokes’ firing.

 Throughout the trial, Mills argued that Stokes’ social media post did not disrupt university operations and did not warrant termination.